CanDIG/GraphQL-interface/docs/GraphQLTechnicalDebt.md

 There are several branches that exist within the GraphQL interface repo.
 Some of these are old and out of date.
 We may need to delete these, or at least bring them up to date with the current default `master` branch.

-We may need to delete the `main` branch if we are going to contnue using the `master` branch as our default branch.
+We may need to delete the `main` branch if we are going to continue using the `master` branch as our default branch.

 ## Clean up utils.py file

 The current `utils.py` is laid out in a way that can get complex to traverse.
-It may be worth splitting up into several files (eg. one for default values, like `POST_SEARCH_BODY`, and another simply for requests, and another simply for filtering, etc.).
+It may be worth splitting up into several files (eg. one for default values, like `POST_SEARCH_BODY`, another simply for requests, and another simply for filtering, etc.).

 ## Update Documentation

-The documentation for this repo has not been meaningfully updated since the creation of the Beacon endpoint, and so we may need to update it to incorporate recent changes.
+The documentation for this repo has not been meaningfully updated since the creation of the Beacon endpoint, so we may need to update it to incorporate recent changes.

 ## Updating Requirements